sMailund/hubbub/README.md

 ## Solution
 The solution consists of three parts: a sender component on the buss-stop, a receiver component on the buss and a simple webserver to facilitate communication between the two components.
 To communicate over the internet, an [arduino-enabled](https://github.com/esp8266/Arduino) ESP8266-module is used by both components.
 The server is programmed with [Node.js](https://nodejs.org/en/).
+In order to operate the device, users must swipe an RFID-card against the reader, which is handeld by a [RFID library](https://github.com/miguelbalboa/rfid).